ohookins/quotes-database/README.md

 - Generated a Terraform VPC networking boilerplate configuration (Copilot aided).
 - Created the database cluster, using serverless Aurora (PG compatible).
 - Created the AppRunner configuration and connected to the deployment workflow.
+- Completed the AppRunner configuration with IAM roles and a secret for database access.
+App connects to the database now.
+- Split code logic out to a separate struct for handling user requests, start planning database structure migration / data ingestion.